CarlosJHdez/quicksort-example/README.md

 # quicksort-example
-A small programming example for quicksort a la "Introduction To Algorithms"
+A small programming example for quicksort referencing https://en.wikipedia.org/wiki/Quicksort and the Hoare's scheme.